 Bedek HaBayit utilizes Robin Hood Israel's crowd funding platform to restore these synagogues and in so doing ensures they retain their value to the community.
 We are presently working on completing 2 projects in Netanya, and individual projects in Ra’anana, Ashkelon and Beer Sheva.

 The Great Synagogue of Haifa: This was Bedek HaBayit’s first project and involved writing a business plan for the synagogue’s post renovation activities and undertaking a full renovation.
 The architectural plans include: a renovated Prayer Hall to seat 500; a Wedding Hall for 500-1,000 guests; and the establishment of a Heritage Center which will include 3 lecture halls, a Judaica Library and a Judaica Museum that will serve the general public of Haifa and the Israeli North.

-Tel Aviv International Synagogue: Bedek HaBayit restored and renovated the synagogue, undertaking essential cleaning (it had not been cleaned in 70 years), and structural works to transform it into a working synagogue with multi-purpose capabilities.
+Tel Aviv International Synagogue: Bedek HaBayit restored and renovated the synagogue, undertaking essential cleaning (it had not been cleaned in over 80 years), and structural works to transform it into a working synagogue with multi-purpose capabilities.
 It now has a thriving international congregation.

 New Synagogue of Netanya, MacDonald’s: Bedek HaBayit oversaw the full renovation of the synagogue including essential cleaning (the synagogue had not been cleaned in 70 years), electrical re-wiring, the installation of 14 air conditioners, new pews, and the establishment of an in-door ladies restroom and Gan Yeladim.